replikation/wet_lab_protocols/protocols/DNA_isolation/[metagenome]FAST-DNA-AmpBeads.md

 DNA sludge Preparation for MinION Sequencing
 ====
 ___
-# Protokol FastDNA Spin Kit with Bead clean up
+# Protocol FastDNA Spin Kit with Bead clean up

 + [This product for FastDNA](https://www.mpbio.com/product.php?pid=116540600&country=223)
 + using less wash steps do reduce sheering of DNase